cosmos/cosmos/WHITEPAPER.md

 ### The Hub

-The Atom Hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by zones themselves.
+The Cosmos Hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by zones themselves.
 These tokens can be moved from one zone to another in a special IBC packet called a "coin packet".
 The hub is responsible for preserving the global invariance of the total amount of each token across the zones.
 IBC coin packet transactions must be committed by the sender, hub and reciever blockchains.

-Since the Atom Hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
+Since the Cosmos Hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
 While each zone may be a Tendermint blockchain that is secured by as few as 4 (or even less if BFT consensus is not needed), the hub must be secured by a globally